We use outcomes and indicators of progress to track how grants, investments and our own actions contribute to our impact goals

 - Detailed outcomes which cover everything you will deliver.
 To help, we've identified some examples of outcomes and indicators.

 For each outcome we will ask you for the indicators you will use to monitor your progress.
 An indicator should be realistic - something you are able to track and gather evidence on.

-There may be many possible indicators for each outcome.
-As with outcomes themselves, we just need you to identify and report on the key ones – the most relevant to what you’re trying to achieve.
+- There may be many possible indicators for each outcome.
+As with outcomes themselves, we just need you to identify and report on the key ones – no more than 3 per outcome, but 1 is fine.

 - Where possible, please indicate target numbers, as this helps our staff and Trustees understand the scale of your planned achievements.
 However, we understand that these are targets, not obligations, and there is no intention to bind you to something that later becomes impossible to deliver.